 On Wednesday September 18th, 1861 they reach Rock Island, Illinois, on the shore of the Mississippi River and they take the ferry across the river to Davenport, Iowa.
 Due to the fort in the river there’s a lot of soldiers in the town, so it’s safe, and they stay for the afternoon to buy perishable supplies then move out the next morning.

 Des Moines, Iowa

-When they find a suitable place they establish their camp, and Boone says, “I want to stay here for a day or two while I ask about the way ahead.
-The roads to here have been reasonable, and most of the time the weather has been good.
-However, I know there are no real roads once we cross the river at Council Bluffs, and I’m worried about how far we’ll get before the weather turns.
+When they find a suitable place they establish their camp and Boone says, “I want to stay here for a day or two while I ask about the way ahead.
+The roads to here have been reasonable and most of the time the weather has been good.
+However, I know there are no real roads once we cross the river at Council Bluffs so I’m worried about how far we’ll get before the weather turns.
 We have to be somewhere we can stay for the winter before the winter sets in properly.”

 They all take time to sort out and repack part of each wagon.
 Boone is able to find out a lot more about what lies ahead, but he doesn’t get all of the information or answers he needs.
 Thus, on the morning of October 3rd, 1861 they’re once more on the road to Council Bluffs, Iowa, where Boone hopes to learn more about what lies ahead of them.